jenna-mk/Project_1/README.md

 4. How many hours do you spend everyday doing what you are passionate about
 5. In a typical week, how many times do you have the opportunity to think about yourself?

 The results of this analysis show that the above questions are directly related to work-life balance scores positively for the "good" mental activities (which includes flow, time spent on activities you are passionate about, and thinking about yourself/meditative activities) and negatively with the "bad" mental activities (which includes stress and shouting/sulking).
-The plots for this section can be found in the healthy_mind_analysis.ipynb file, and the summary table can be found in the data folder in the healthy_mind_summary.csv.
+There are 3 plots per question: raw work-life balance score vs question, question vs age group, and question vs work-life score category.
+While the scores and score categories consistently increased or decreased with increasing or decreasing values across the questions, there was no consistent correlation across age groups.

 ## Expertise

-Trends were analyzed relating the Work-Life Balance Scores with questions involving
+Trends were analyzed relating the Work-Life Balance Scores with questions involving a person's ability to create something unique or expand their personal or professional expertise.
+Specifically, the answers to the following questions were analyzed:

+1. How well do you complete your to-do lists?
+2. How many recognitions have you received in your life?
+3. How many remarkable achievements are you proud of?

+The results of this analysis show that work-life balance scores and work-life score categories consistently increased with increasing values of the above questions for both males and females.
+There was no consistent trend across the questions for age group.